“For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh.” Ephesians 2:14

 We've been working on each of these areas, some more successfully than others.
 But grace abounds, and I have seen God taking our meager attempts to step out of our comfort zones and give us far more in return than we could have expected.
 One of those gifts was meeting a new friend, the one I had prayed for all these years.

-God has brought a beautiful woman into my life who is willing to let me borrow her glasses– to see life from her perspective.
-It’s different than mine in so many ways–she is African American and I am white– yet we are very much alike at the heart level.
+God has brought a beautiful woman into my life who is willing to let me borrow her glasses- to see life from her point of view.
+It's different than mine in so many ways-she is African American and I am white- yet we are very much alike at the heart level.
 We met at a dinner and cut to the chase, immediately going deep and talking about the racial divide in our country.
 I asked her if she would be willing to keep the dialogue going, and send me articles and concerns that are intersecting her life that I might be missing.
-She has been faithful to do that– every day she has given me something to think about which has tendered my heart and challenged me.
+She has been faithful to do that- every day she has given me something to think about which has tendered my heart and challenged me.

 At a time of such division in our country, she challenges me to not tell her how to feel.
 To not make assumptions about what it is like to walk in her shoes.
 Instead, she invites me to lean in and listen.
 To make room in my heart for her perspective, and to allow what she teaches me to open my eyes.

 Lent is a time that we focus on fasting.
 I've heard it said that we fast in order to make more room in ourselves for God.
 Following that thought, how can we fast to make more room in our hearts to welcome someone whose perspective on life is different than ours?

 What if we fasted from speaking and listened instead?